 Cool For The Summer (2015)

-This edgy video follows Lovato’s dream Summer night in the City of Angels.
+This edgy video follows Demi’s dream Summer night in the City of Angels.
 Filled with neon lights, passion, partying, and fun, ‘Cool For The Summer’ saw a short-haired and sultry Demi Lovato take the centre stage to shake off any remnants of the old Disney Demi.
-One of Lovato’s biggest pop hits, this crazy video will make you want to grab your friends and party into the early hours of the morning.
+One of Demi’s biggest pop hits, this crazy video will make you want to grab your friends and party into the early hours of the morning.

-This music video is so captivating, it’s verging on a short film which served as a reminder to the world that Demi Lovato is a force to be reckoned with.
-In this female empowerment anthem, Lovato stars as a convict turned bounty hunter that teams up with Michelle Rodriguez as they capture a crook and come out on top.
+This music video is so captivating, it’s verging on a short film which served as a reminder to the world that Demi is a force to be reckoned with.
+In this empowerment anthem, Lovato stars as a convict turned bounty hunter that teams up with Michelle Rodriguez as they capture a crook and come out on top.